wictorwilen/Microsoft-teams-docs/teams/bots1on1.md

 bot.beginDialog(address, '/');
 ```

-## Best Practice - Welcome message
+## Best practice - Welcome message

-For bots that are added directly by a user, and not already part of any of the user's teams, it is a best practice to send a Welcome Message, to introduce it to all users of the team, and tell a bit about its functionality.
-To do this, make sure your bot responds to the `conversationUpdate` message, with the `teamsAddMembers` eventType in the `channelData` object.
+For bots that are added directly by a user, and not already part of any of the user's teams, it is a best practice to send a welcome message to introduce it to all users of the team and tell a bit about its functionality.
+To do this, ensure that your bot responds to the `conversationUpdate` message, with the `teamsAddMembers` eventType in the `channelData` object.

 For more best practices, see our [design guidelines](design.md).